jacoborous/nytimes-web2pdf/https/www.nytimes3xbfgragh.onion/2020/07/29/health/coronavirus-future-america.html.html.md

 country, it is dawning on Americans that the epidemic is now unstoppable, and that no corner of the nation will be left untouched.

-As of Tuesday, the pathogen had infected at least 4.3 million Americans, killing almost 150,000.
+As of Wednesday, the pathogen had infected at least 4.3 million Americans, killing more than 150,000.
 Many experts fear the virus could kill [200,000](https://www.forbes.com/sites/mattperez/2020/07/07/imhe-model-projects-208255-us-deaths-by-november-but-estimate-falls-sharply-if-mask-use-increases/#3c8ee9616f2e)or
 [even 300,000](https://www.cnbc.com/2020/07/22/dr-scott-gottlieb-us-coronavirus-deaths-may-hit-300000-by-year-end.html)
 by year’s end.
 Even President Trump has donned a mask, after resisting